• Skip to primary navigation

 redcurrant jelly in a jar seen from above

-Red currant jam is the best one to use for cookies.
-It is tart and fresh and that balances the sweetness and tenderness of the cookies.
-Try these Thumbprint Cookies, the Spitzbuben, or this Linzer Torte, for instance, you will see what I mean.
+Red currant jam is the best jam for cookies.
+It is tart and fresh, which balances the sweetness and tenderness of the cookies.
+Try theseย Thumbprint Cookies, theย Spitzbuben, or thisย Linzer Torte, for instance, andย you will see what I mean.

 What are currants?

-Red currants are very common across Germany, they grow in many gardens in German villages, they are sold at farmer's markets and in supermarkets as well.
-I don't have a bush, but I rarely have to buy them either.
-There always seems to be someone asking me, if I want to pick some in their gardens every summer.
+Red currants are very common across Germany.
+They grow in many gardens in German villages and are sold at farmer's markets and supermarkets.
+I don't have a bush, but I rarely have to buy them, either.
+Someone always seems to ask me if I want to pick some in their gardens every summer.

 slice of bread with red currant jam and berries on a wooden board